-But there are plenty more reasons for marketers and entrepreneurs to be excited about Instagram Stories:
+There are plenty of reasons to be excited about Instagram Stories:

-- An active user base: Instagram reported 300 million daily users for Stories.
+- An active user base: Instagram reports there are more than 500 million daily users for Stories.

-- Effortless creation: No one expects you to spend half an hour on a post that’s not going to be around after tomorrow.
-While Instagram posts require the perfect lighting, angles, and hashtags, a good Story just requires a quick idea or an interesting moment, and some creativity.
+- Stories effortless creation: No one expects you to invest half an hour on a post that’s not going to be around after tomorrow.
+While Instagram posts require the perfect lighting, angles, and hashtags, a good Story just requires a quick idea or an interesting moment and some creativity.

-- A testing ground for ideas: Instagram Stories are not as exposed as regular Instagram posts and that makes them great for testing ideas you’re not completely sure about.
-If it gets good reception (positive replies and people watch your entire Story all the way through without dropping off), you can consider reposting it as a permanent Instagram post or adapting the idea for another channel.
+- A testing ground for ideas: Instagram Stories aren’t as exposed as regular Instagram posts, making them great for testing ideas.
+If it’s received well (positive replies and people watch your entire Story without dropping off), you can consider re-posting it as a permanent Instagram post or adapting the idea for another channel.

-- An armoury of features: Like Snapchat you have tools for drawing, placing stickers, adding augmented reality filters, and more.
+- An armory of features: There are various Instagram tools for drawing, placing Instagram stickers, adding augmented reality filters, and more.

-- Another way to get discovered: You can hashtag and geotag Stories for the chance to get into the Featured Stories for the tags you choose and amplify your reach.
+- Another way to get discovered: You can hashtag and geotag Stories for the chance to appease the Instagram algorithm and amplify your reach.

 But we’ve still only scratched the surface.
 Here are some ways you can integrate Instagram Stories as a marketing channel for your business.